Isla Del Sol Bolivia Travel Guide

 Alpaca wool products (high-quality and warm, practical and authentic).
 Small ceramic figures (often depicting traditional Andean symbols or animals).
 Local textiles (hand-woven fabrics with traditional patterns).

-To support the local economy directly and ensure fair prices for artisans, purchase souvenirs directly from the individuals who make them or from small local shops on the island.
+To help the local economy directly and ensure fair prices for artisans, purchase souvenirs directly from the individuals who make them or from small local shops on the island.
 Be mindful of cultural appropriation.

-The island’s rustic nature means a simpler, more authentic travel experience compared to modern resorts.
+Of the island rustic nature means a simpler, more authentic travel experience compared to modern resorts.

 Pace yourself during hikes and acclimatize to the altitude, as physical exertion feels greater here.